Hair Removal

 • Chest – particularly between the breasts

-• Abdomen – generally in a vertical line running from your public hairline to your belly button
+• Abdomen – generally in a vertical line running from your pubic hairline to your belly button

 • Thighs

-The most efficient way of removing unwanted hair is through hair removal treatment.
+The most effective way to remove unwanted hair is through hair removal treatments.

 What causes excessive hair growth?